 At this price point, it is rare to find a fully insulated outer glove come WITH an excellent fitting thin liner as well.
 This is a huge feature and should not be overlooked if you intend to do any backcountry skiing.
 The rest of the glove has decent features including a nice wrist closure to snug the glove onto your hand tightly.
 The biggest drawback to this glove is the poorly executed gauntlet which remains just a touch too small to fit over most ski jackets and will not even come close to a heavily insulated puffy jackets sleeve.

 This glove didn't take our Best Buy Award, but for skiers who both hit the resorts and the backcountry, this might be your personal top budget option.
-You get a heavily insulated glove and a great fitting liner for only $95, backed with a lifetime warranty.
+You get a heavily insulated glove and a great fitting liner backed with a lifetime warranty.

 The Outdoor Research Highcamp is one of the best values of any of the gloves we tested because it is so versatile with its dual layers, making it essentially a 3-in-1 pair.
 It is not perfect in every category and suffers from some minor setbacks due to cheaper materials being used in the construction of the glove.
 But this thing is less than 100 bucks!
 A great value ski glove that will surely be an upgrade from the average department store special.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More